Nephatrine/nephq2-game/README.md

 - [Quake II](http://store.steampowered.com/app/2320/)
 - [NephQ2](https://github.com/Nephatrine/nephq2)

+####Build Requirements

+Both Visual Studio 2013 and CMake project files are contained.
+The project has no direct dependencies aside from the NephQ2 engine itself so you should be able to readily compile it.

 ####Acknowledgements
 - [id Software](http://www.idsoftware.com/) for creating the original Quake II and releasing the source to the community.
 - [Oculus VR](https://www.oculus.com/) for creating the Oculus Rift and reviving interest in virtual reality.